Stigmata (Sri Lankan band): Hollow Dreams and Silent Chaos Serpentine

-In 2003, drummer Nishantha Fernando joined the band, following the departure of Dilukshan for higher education.
-The success of the original singles released up to this point culminated in the band launching their first album, Hollow Dreams, in August 2003 on the local "Rock Company" label.
+In 2003, following Dilukshan's departure, drummer Nishantha Fernando joined the group.
+In August 2003, the band released their first album, Hollow Dreams, on the local label Rock Company.

-In 2004, Vije Dhas became Stigmata's bass player, after Shehan Gray left for Australia.
-Former drummer Dilukshan temporarily stepped in after Nishantha Fernando left the band earlier that year.
-In 2005 the band found permanent drummer Osanda Wangeesa, and the range of the band was further increased, with the addition of double-bass drumming.
-The acoustic track "Lucid" made innovative use of the Indian tabla, played by Sri Lankan percussionist Jananath Warakagoda.
-This was a prelude to the heavier, electric version of this song released on the bands' second studio album, Silent Chaos Serpentine, in February 2006.
-Silent Chaos Serpentine was an evolutionary step showcasing the band’s ability to compose intricate pieces that were memorable and also palpable to a global audience with a unique sound and style.
+In 2004, Vije Dhas became the bass player after Shehan Gray moved to Australia.
+Former drummer Dilukshan filled in temporarily after Nishantha Fernando left earlier that year.
+By 2005, the band recruited permanent drummer Osanda Wangeesa.
+The acoustic track "Lucid" featured the Indian tabla, played by Sri Lankan percussionist Jananath Warakagoda.
+This song was later re-recorded as an electric version for the band's second studio album, Silent Chaos Serpentine, released in February 2006.

-SCS placed the ensemble toe to toe with the global metal community, receiving rave reviews around the world in the US, UK, Australia, Germany, Japan, Middle East and many other countries.
-Silent Chaos Serpentine was selected as one of the Top 10 Must Have Albums in 2006/2007 by leading webzines around the world.

-The release of SCS was followed up by concerts in the Maldive Islands (The Rock Storm Festival) in June 2006 making them the first Sri Lankan based Metal/Rock band to tour internationally.
-Drummer Ranil 'Jacky' Senarath joined the band in August 2005, and played on SCS.
+Following the album's release, the band performed in the Maldives at The Rock Storm Festival in June 2006.
+Drummer Ranil 'Jacky' Senarath, who had joined in August 2005, played on the album.
 Vije Dhas left the band in 2008 and was replaced by Javeen Soyza.
-In October 2008, the band was listed on Ultimate Guitar's Unsigned Artists of the Month, with a rating of 7.
+In October 2008, Stigmata was featured on Ultimate Guitar's "Unsigned Artists of the Month".

-Stigmata performed at the MTV India sponsored SAARC Band Festival in Delhi to 25,000 attendees, garnering a larger audience supporting them.
+Stigmata performed at the SAARC Band Festival in Delhi, sponsored by MTV India.

-In 2009, Stigmata released "A Dead Rose Wails for Light" which was also available on the band's Myspace site.
-The band was interviewed and asked to perform "A Dead Rose Wails for Light" for Ian Wright's Out of Bounds, a travel series on the Discovery Channel.
-The band headlined for the SUE (Southern Ultimate Explosion) 2009 metal music festival in Johor, Malaysia.

-In 2009, Stigmata released "A Dead Rose Wails for Light" which was also available on the band's Myspace site.
-The band was interviewed and asked to perform "A Dead Rose Wails for Light" for Ian Wright's Out of Bounds, a travel series on the Discovery Channel.
-The band headlined for the SUE (Southern Ultimate Explosion) 2009 metal music festival in Johor, Malaysia.
+In 2009, the band released "A Dead Rose Wails for Light".
+They were interviewed and performed the song for Out of Bounds, a travel series on the Discovery Channel hosted by Ian Wright.
+The band headlined the SUE (Southern Ultimate Explosion) 2009 metal music festival in Johor, Malaysia.